-• B EDUC 205 - Education and Equity in the US (5 cr)

-- B EDUC 210 Teaching and Learning in a Multicultural Society (5 cr) - B EDUC 300 Research and Educational Knowledge (5 cr) - B EDUC 310 Theories of Learning, Culture, and Identity (5 cr) - Education Electives (25 cr) - General Electives (25 cr) - Capstone Series (10 cr): B EDUC 399 Capstone Seminar (3 cr) B EDUC 495 Applied Experience (5 cr) B EDUC 499 Capstone Project (2 cr) - Completion of a minimum of 15 credits in each Areas of Knowledge - 180 or more total credits - 90 credits must be upper-division (300-400 level) - Completion of last 45 credits at UW Bothell - Overall grade-point average of 2.0 or higher See Additional Requirements for credential o B EDUC 399 - Capstone Seminar (3 cr)
+- B EDUC 205 Education and Equity in the US (5 cr) - B EDUC 210 Teaching and Learning in a Multicultural Society (5 cr) - B EDUC 300 Research and Educational Knowledge (5 cr) - B EDUC 310 Theories of Learning, Culture, and Identity (5 cr) - Education Electives (25 cr) - General Electives (25 cr) - Capstone Series (10 cr): - B EDUC 399 Capstone Seminar (3 cr) - B EDUC 495 Applied Experience (5 cr) - B EDUC 499 Capstone Project (2 cr) - Completion of a minimum of 15 credits in each Areas of Knowledge - 180 or more total credits - 90 credits must be upper-division (300-400 level) - Completion of last 45 credits at UW Bothell - Overall grade-point average of 2.0 or higher See Additional Requirements for credential

 - Education Electives (25 cr)

 - Elective Courses Across UW Bothell (25 cr)

 - Capstone Series (10 cr)

+- B EDUC 399 Capstone Seminar (3 cr)

-o B EDUC 495 - Applied Experience (5 cr)
+- B EDUC 495 Applied Experience (5 cr)

-o B EDUC 499 - Capstone Project (2 cr)
+- B EDUC 499 Capstone Project (2 cr)

-TOTAL=80 credits Back to Top
+TOTAL=80 credits

-Bachelor of Arts degree with a major in Educational Studies: Elementary Education requirements to be recommended for Washington State Residency teacher certification and earn the B.A. in Educational Studies.
+Bachelor of Arts degree with a major in Educational Studies: Elementary Education

+Elementary Education is a competitive option within the Bachelor of Arts in Educational Studies that prepares students to become certified as teachers in K-8 schools in the Washington State.
+Upon completion of this highly structured, 2-year course of study, students meet all the requirements to be recommended for Washington State Residency teacher certification and earn the B.A. in Educational Studies.
 Once admitted to the Elementary Education option, most courses are held in local elementary schools and include work with K-8 students in specific subject areas.
 As teacher certification candidates, students will participate in two quarters of student teaching, arranged by the School of Educational Studies.
 Regular seminars and individual meetings with field instructors will support student teaching both quarters.
 A highlight of the program is that students will also become dual endorsed in either English to Speakers of Other Languages (ESOL) or Special Education (SPED) along with their K-8 certification.